Objective - To quantify the threat of firebrand (ember) exposure from WUI fires on structures and structural materials.

 What is the new technical idea?
 Despite the increasing frequency and losses from WUI fires, compared to fires within structures, there has been relatively little research on WUI fire spread.
 This is especially the case for fires ignited from firebrands (or embers), which is a main cause of structural loss within the WUI.
 For example, NIST research into WUI fires that occurred in California (2007) , Texas (2011) , and Colorado (2012) have demonstrated that firebrands (embers) can account for 50% of the ignitions in WUI fires.
 Research on WUI fires has been difficult, in part, due to the fact that the subject area falls between traditional studies of building fires and forest fires, which in the past has been the responsibility of different branches of the government.
 However, without research, building codes and standards (namely the WUI-related codes and standards) do not provide adequate protection to structures within the WUI.
 More specifically, codes and standards do not adequately address the range of exposures during a WUI fire – especially firebrand (ember) exposures.

 The major objective for this project is to develop the measurement science to quantify firebrand (ember) exposure during WUI fires.
-This project will design and develop a device, i.e., referred to as an "emberometer", to enable accurate quantification of critical characteristics of firebrand (ember) exposure, such as flux (m-2s-1 or g/m2s) and energy (e.g., temperature), based upon their importance for solid fuel ignition and technical feasibility.
-The "emberometer" device will be developed to measure firebrand (ember) exposure in laboratory settings, controlled field experiments, and actual WUI events; however, the focus will be on laboratory scale for FY17.
+This project will design and develop a device, i.e., referred to as an “emberometer”, to enable accurate quantification of critical characteristics of firebrand (ember) exposure, such as flux (m-2s-1 or g/m2s) and energy (e.g., temperature), based upon their importance for solid fuel ignition and technical feasibility.
+Since firebrand exposure consists of firebrands in two states – i.e., dynamic (flying) and static (in a pile) -- two modules will be developed as part of the “emberometer”.
+The first module will be developed to measure the dynamic or in-flight characteristics of firebrands, e.g., size, flux, and temperature, which will be referred to as “Module 1”.
+The second module, labeled as “Module 2”, will be developed to measure the static or ground signature characteristics of a firebrand or firebrand pile; i.e., thermal signature and mass.
+The “emberometer” device, including its two modules, will be developed to measure firebrand (ember) exposure in laboratory settings, controlled field experiments, and actual WUI events.

 Advances in measurement science are needed to effectively characterize and identify the conditions and mechanisms that result in a high risk of structure ignition across a range of WUI community types and conditions.
 Characterizing firebrand (ember) exposure will aid in further developing the WUI Hazard Scale as well as provide the technical foundation for improvements to WUI-related codes, standards, and standard test methods.

-In out years (FY18 and FY19), work will be performed to fabricate and test the "emberometer" design developed for laboratory settings.
-Once initial testing is complete, a new design will be developed for an "emberometer" that can be used in controlled field experiments and actual WUI fire events (i.e., outside of the laboratory setting).
-Once fabrication for the "outdoor emberometer" is completed, NIST will identify collaboration/field teams that can employ the emberometer to collect exposure information on firebrands (embers) during field studies, and initial data collection to characterize firebrand (ember) exposure can begin.
+In outyear FY19, work will be performed to fabricate and test Module 1 of the “emberometer” design developed for outdoor settings – e.g., controlled field experiments and actual WUI fire events.
+Additionally, Module 2 will be fabricated for use and testing in the laboratory setting.
+As fabrication of Module 1 and 2 is ongoing, NIST will identify collaboration/field teams that can employ the emberometer to collect exposure information on firebrands (embers) during field studies, and initial data collection to characterize firebrand (ember) exposure can begin.